 Much like fluorescent lights, LED lights don’t provide smooth, continuous light.
 On the contrary, they put out a high-frequency flicker which is imperceptible to the eye, but can still impact those with photophobia.
 Flickering is known for triggering light sensitivity symptoms, including migraine.

 LED Light Sensitivity and Migraine

 As we discussed earlier, the flickering of many LED lights can result in adverse effects like headaches and visual problems.
-These may include trouble focusing, eye strain, and you guessed it — bright light sensitivity.
-See the above list of common sources for LED light — some of which may be unexpected.
-And again, it’s well documented that blue light (which is emitted by LED bulbs) is a common migraine trigger for light sensitive individuals.
+These may include trouble focusing, eye strain, bright light sensitivity, and even trigger migraines in light sensitive individuals.